openedx/edx-platform/doc/testing.md

     PHANTOMJS_PATH=/path/to/phantomjs rake phantomjs_jasmine_{lms,cms}

-Once you have run the `rake` command, you can navigate to `http://localhost:12345/_jasmine/` to see the test results.
+Once you have run the `rake` command, your browser should open to to `http://localhost/_jasmine/`, which displays the test results.

+**Troubleshooting**: If you get an error message while running the `rake` task, try running `bundle install` to install the required ruby gems.

 ### Running Acceptance Tests